Xevious: Fardraut Saga: Development and release

 The arcade game Xevious, developed by Namco and released in 1983, received widespread acclaim from players and critics for its genre-defining gameplay mechanics and mysterious, cohesive world.
 It became a platinum seller on the Nintendo Family Computer, selling over one million copies and jumping console sales by a near two-million units.
 By the mid-1980s the game's popularity had significantly died down, as titles like Gradius began to win over players with their larger scope and longetivity.
 Despite opposition of Masanobu Endo, the creator of the original, Namco decided to create a sequel to Xevious for the Famicom as a way to bring the game back into popularity.
 It received mixed reviews, was widely-disliked by fans for its radical departure from the original, and was commercially unsuccessful.

 For their next attempt at reviving the series, Namco decided to produce a sequel that closely followed the original while still building on its core mechanics.
 Rather than producing the game entirely in-house, Namco enlisted the help of Compile, a Japanese studio known for series such as Puyo Puyo, Aleste, and Zanac, but they are not specifically credited in the game itself.
 Compile previously worked with Namco on the Nintendo Entertainment System (NES) version of Nihon Falcom's Legacy of the Wizard, which Namco published in Japan and Compile assisted in production of it.
 Production was led by Masamitsu "Moo" Niitani, the founder of Compile and a designer for Zanac.
 Fardraut Saga was designed for the MSX2 computer, as Compile had previously developed many games for it and as such had a clear grasp on its hardware.
 Some of the game's enemies were named by Moo after Compile's own employees and previous titles, including one named after himself.
 The game's box art, featuring 3D computer-generated models of the Solvalou and Andor Genesis, were taken from a CGI short film that Namco produced in 1988.
 Namco published Fardraut Saga on December 23, 1988 in Japan.

+Fardraut Densetsu

 On June 29, 1990, a PC Engine version of Fardraut Saga was published, sometimes referred to as Xevious: Fardraut Densetsu to distinguish itself from the MSX2 version.
 Compile previously teased the game in the ending for the MSX release, originally subtitled Episode 2: Final Weapon.
 Rather than simply being a remake of the MSX2 game, the PC Engine version boasts several new additions, such as a new four-level campaign and different power-up items.
 It is believed that the game is heavily-based on Fardraut, a novel written by Masanobu Endo himself that documents the world of Xevious and the story behind it.